niallmcl/ELP-Tracker/readme.txt

 "Enhancing Linear Programming with Motion Modeling for Multi-target Tracking", N McLaughlin, J Martinez Del Rincon, P Miller - (WACV), 2015

+If you use this code please cite the above paper.

 The tracking solution is computed over several iterations.
 	- In the first iteration we link detections based on distance, time and appearance.